 Don Juan de Oñate quickly rose to prominence through his name, marriage, and ability.
 He was handpicked to organize the resources from newly acquired territories and was given three objectives:

 - Explore the newly acquired territory (modern New Mexico)

 Expedition to the Great Plains

-The newly acquired territory that Oñate set up to explore was the Great Plains and was inherited by the Pueblo Indians.
-When he arrived at the territory of the Pueblo peoples he entered into communications with them.
+The newly acquired territory that Oñate set up to explore was the Great Plains, and was inherited by the Pueblo Indians.
+When he arrived at the territory of the Pueblo people, he entered into communications with them.

 These actions gave Juan de Oñate the reputation of brutal and dangerous.